mehstruslehpy/Documents/C++/exprGraph/README.md

 	-Counter arguments can be read from branches containing no "XXXXX" if the argument is invalid.
 # MISC:
-	-proofs are built and run in the same style as the exprtest program -I have not tested this project quite as thoroughly as the exprTest prover, but with the prooftranslator and randomproof scripts in place doing so shall be easy in the future.
+	-proofs are built and run in the same style as the exprtest program
-	-That being said there are bound to be some bugs and issues due to a limited amount of time for me to work on this.
 # DEMO:
 ![alt text](https://raw.githubusercontent.com/mehstruslehpy/Documents/master/C%2B%2B/exprGraph/exprGraphDemo.gif)